RavenTheory/CompHEP2024/Exercises/Ex9/Shankar Bhandari/readme.txt

 ---------------------------------------------------------------------------------------------------------------------------

 ##Note:
-I did also include the data file from simulation (muons.root) since it's small and didn't wanna have make clean remove .root files.
+I did also include the data file from simulation (muons.root) since it's small and didn't want to have make clean remove .root files.